-This blog summarizes key findings from a case report conducted by William Hirzy and Rufus Morison (1989) titled “Carpet/4-Phenylcyclohexene Toxicity: The EPA Headquarters Case.”
-To be directed to the full article, please click HERE.
+This blog post summarizes key findings from a case report conducted by William Hirzy and Rufus Morison (1989) titled “Carpet/4-Phenylcyclohexene Toxicity: The EPA Headquarters Case.”
+Access the full article here.

 The development of toxicant-induced loss of tolerance (TILT) is by no means a new phenomenon.
 Evidence in fact dates back decades.
 Perhaps the earliest large-scale event to demonstrate this ironically occurred during the 1987 building renovation of the U.S. Environmental Protection Agency (EPA) headquarters in Washington D.C.
 With the installation of 27,000 square yards of new carpet in October of that year, the EPA had the unwelcomed opportunity to study firsthand the human health impacts of indoor air pollution.
 New carpet is known to release volatile organic compounds that can be hazardous to health.
 Though underappreciated at the time, the extent of this hazard can be substantial, and it did not go unnoticed in this case.